susu9/pick-patch/README.md

 ```

 # Features
-Input a list of change ids, pick-patch can help you cherry pick patches from Gerrit server
+Input a list of change numbers, pick-patch can help you cherry pick patches from Gerrit server
 ```
 $pick-patch -g https://gerrit.mycompany.com 1234 5566 7788/1
 Getting patches from 'https://gerrit.mycompany.com' ...